BrewhouseTeam/brewhouseteam.github.io/_posts/2014-12-30-brewhouse-2014-by-the-numbers.md

 We had the chance to work with [12 great clients](/#clients).
-We've built MLP (Minimal *Lovable* Product), we've improved their codebase (hence [their speed](/blog/2014/11/10/healthy-codebase-and-preparatory-refactoring.html)), we've delivered complete libraries and products.
+We've built MLPs (Minimal *Lovable* Products).
+We've improved codebases (read, [performance](/blog/2014/11/10/healthy-codebase-and-preparatory-refactoring.html)).
+We've delivered complete libraries and products.
 Being exposed to so many talented teams was just fabulous!